-- Use of campus facilities for assemblies, meetings and demonstrations. - Distribution of any literature on campus by any individual or organization - · Solicitations of funds for any purpose. - Use of campus facilities for (a) political, religious and commercial purposes, and (b) use by non-affiliated organizations and individuals.
+- Use of campus facilities for assemblies, meetings and demonstrations - Distribution of any literature on campus by any individual or organization - · Solicitations of funds for any purpose. - Use of campus facilities for (a) political, religious and commercial purposes, and (b) use by non-affiliated organizations and individuals.
 Please contact the Jackson State Facilities Scheduler at 731-424-3520, ext.
-631. - Use of bulletin boards only by affiliated groups and individuals unless approval is given by the Vice President for Student Services, Student Union, 731-424-3520, ext.
+631. - Use of bulletin boards only by affiliated groups and individuals unless approval is given by the Office for Student Services, Student Union, 731-424-3520, ext.
 820. - Placement of advertising signs, posters and other material on campus.

-You may obtain additional information from the Director of the Physical Plant, 731-425-2619, or the Vice President for Academic Affairs, 731-425-2631.
-You also may access the Tennessee Board of Regents policies regarding use of campus property and facilities on the web at www.tbr.state. tn.us/policies guidelines/student policies/3-02-02-00.htm.
+You may obtain additional information from the Director of the Physical Plant, 731-425-2619, or the Provost and Vice President of Student Learning and Success, 731-425-2631.
+You also may access the Tennessee Board of Regents policies regarding use of campus property and facilities on the web at www.tbr.state.tn.us/policies_guidelines/student_policies/3-02-02-00. htm.